mstevenson/AssetsWatcher/README.md

 	{
 		static ExampleEditor ()
 		{
-			Watcher allAssets = AssetsWatcher.Watch (UnityAssetType.All);
+			Watcher watcher = AssetsWatcher.Watch ();

-			allAssets.OnCreated += delegate(AssetFileInfo asset) {
+			watcher.OnCreated += delegate(AssetFileInfo asset) {
 				Debug.Log ("Created asset '" + asset.Name + "' of type " + asset.Type);
 			};
 		}
 	}

-You may specify which path to watch, which asset type to match, and whether or not to search subdirectories.
-The following Watcher will respond to any changes to texture files in Assets/Graphics/GUI or any of its subdirectories:
+You may specify a path to watch and asset type flags to match.
+You may also specify whether or not to search subdirectories of the given path.
+The following Watcher will respond to all texture and GUI Skin changes in Assets/Graphics/GUI, but will ignore files in its subdirectories:

-	Watcher watcher = AssetsWatcher.Watch ("Graphics/GUI", UnityAssetType.Texture, true);
+	Watcher watcher = AssetsWatcher.Watch ("Graphics/GUI", UnityAssetType.Texture | UnityAssetType.GUISkin, false);

-Each Watcher will provide details about asset event via an AssetFileInfo object.
+Each Watcher will return details about an asset event via an AssetFileInfo object.
 The OnMoved and OnRenamed events provide AssetFileInfo for both the original file state and the new file state.

 If you would like to disable a watcher, call AssetsWatcher.UnWatch (watcher)